Care home fire leaves resident dead, firefighter missing - WTMJ

 SPRING VALLEY, N.Y.
-(AP) — A fire swept through a suburban New York assisted living home and caused a partial collapse early Tuesday, killing one resident and leaving a firefighter missing, officials said.
+(AP) — A fire swept through a suburban New York assisted living home and caused a partial collapse early Tuesday, killing one resident and touching off a grim search for a firefighter last heard from when he was trapped in the flames, officials said.

+Late in the day, officials were still listing the unidentified firefighter as missing after bringing in a search crew with a rescue dog.
+But hope for his survival faded as the crew was seen backing off so firefighters could continue to hose down the smoldering wreckage throughout the afternoon.

 Two other firefighters and multiple other residents were sent to hospitals.
 A second resident thought for several hours to be missing was later found unharmed, officials said.